 To legally sell an ERISA fidelity bond, the surety or reinsurer must be Treasury Listed.
 The plan must also not have any control or significant financial interest in the surety or reinsurer to obtain a bond from that surety or reinsurer.
 Each person who is required to be bonded must be bonded in an amount equal to at least 10% of the amount of funds handled in the previous year with the bond amount not falling below $1,000.
 A fidelity bond can, however, be purchased for more than the legally required minimum, though this is uncommon.

 Fiduciary liability insurance, however, differs from the standard ERISA fidelity bond.
 Fiduciaries often confuse ERISA fidelity bond coverage with personal insurance, but to insure fiduciaries personally, separate fiduciary liability insurance is required.
 This protects fiduciaries, and sometimes the plan itself, against losses due to breach of fiduciary responsibility.
 Fiduciary liability insurance alone does not satisfy the Department of Labor’s ERISA bonding requirements, however.

 Colonial Surety Company is a Treasury Listed surety company providing Department of Labor compliant ERISA fidelity bonds.
-If you would like to learn more about purchasing an ERISA fidelity bond, or an ERISA fidelity bond package including fiduciary liability insurance, call 888.383.3313 or email ERISADept@colonialsurety.com.
+If you would like to learn more about purchasing an ERISA fidelity bond, or an ERISA fidelity bond package including fiduciary liability insurance and cyber liability insurance, call 888.383.3313 or email ERISADept@colonialsurety.com.
 Learn more about becoming a Pension Professional Partner.